What is Claims Testing? for CPG product teams

 Highlighters were selected based on psychographic and persona features to ensure a fit with the brand’s core consumers.
 The testers included a range of users, including both current brand users and those open to using the brand.

-Each participant received one blinded SKU, plus 2 different SKUs of each product for monadic testing.
+Each participant received one blinded SKU, plus two different SKUs of each product for monadic testing.
 Testers agreed to use the new products in place of their existing product while maintaining the rest of their skincare routine.
 They completed pre- and post-trial surveys for each SKU.

 At the end of the testing period, the customer had the data they needed to narrow down their list of claims from the following: Helps restore balance, Leaves skin looking healthy, Leaves skin looking vibrant, Doesn't leave skin feeling dried out, Doesn't leave behind a residue.